PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 ## The best open-source data and BI tools

-This section is dedicate to data analytics tools that connect to data sources (e.g. data warehouses etc.) rather than actively collecting data.
+This section is dedicated to data analytics tools that connect to data sources (e.g. data warehouses etc.) rather than actively collecting data.
 Most are focused on big data analytics and are thus tailored to more technical users, particularly engineering, dev ops, and data science teams.

 ### Apache Spark
 ![Apache Spark - open source analytics tool](../images/blog/open-source-analytics-tools/apache-spark-screenshot.png)